cheomanigua/webdevdocs/content/devops/ansible.md

   # For Private ip use "networkInterfaces[0].networkIP"
   ansible_host: networkInterfaces[0].accessConfigs[0].natIP
 ```
-Executing `ansible-inventory --list -i <filename>.gcp.yml` will create a list of GCP instances that are ready to be configured using Ansible.
-For a more inventory formatting style, use the `--graph` parameter instead of `--list`.
+Executing `ansible-inventory --list -i <filename>.gcp.yml --graph` will show a list of GCP instances based on filters, labels, zones, etc populated in the inventory file.

 You can also execute ad hoc commands:
 ```